 Paul Golitzin, Director of Winemaking, comments:

-The 2005 Columbia Valley Red Wine is an excellent Bordeaux blend (84% Cabernet Sauvignon, 9% Cabernet Franc, 7% Merlot) representative of our declassification program which began with the 1997 vintage.
-This wine reflects the richness and complexity of the vintage and ranks as one of our favorite Red Wine offerings to date.
-Aged in predominantly new French oak for 22 months, this medium-bodied wine displays black cherry fruit, anise, marzipan, dried herbs and minerals.
-Approachable now, it will be best enjoyed over the next 15 years.
+The 2006 Quilceda Creek Columbia Valley Red Wine is a blend of declassified lots which reflect the richness and complexity of the vintage.
+This is one of our favorite Red Wine offerings to date.
+This medium-bodied wine displays black cherry fruit, cedar, spice, vanilla and minerals.
+Approachable now, this blend will be best enjoyed over the next 15 years.

 Champoux, Ciel du Cheval, Galitzine, Klipsun, and Tapteil

 "$35; a Bordeaux blend based on 77% Cabernet Sauvignon) Good deep ruby-red.
 Nose dominated by cassis, mocha and nutty oak.
 Broad, lush and sweet; more red than black in its fruit character than this producer's other 2006s, with the nutty oak component carrying through.
 Pliant in mouth feel and nicely sweet on the palate-coating finish, which features rather soft tannins.
 I'd enjoy this wine in the near term."